HerbGardening.com, your source for herb growing information!

 Alternative Growing Media

-Soilless potting mixes, perlite, vermiculite, rockwool, coco peat, Oasis foam.
+Soilless potting mixes (Pro-Mix, Sunshine Mix, etc.), perlite, vermiculite, rockwool, coco peat, Oasis Rootcubes.

 Time From Seed to Saleable Plant

-Seeds to finished plugs, 12 to 16 weeks; plugs to saleable plants, 11 weeks.
+Seeds to finished plugs in 12 to 16 weeks.
+Plugs to saleable plants in approximately 11 weeks.

 Sun & Lighting Requirements